-A common application design practice is to separate the presentation layer from business logic and encapsulate the business logic in business objects.
+A common application design practice is to separate the presentation layer from the business logic and encapsulate the business logic in business objects.
 These business objects form a layer between the presentation layer and the data tier, resulting in a multi-tier application architecture.
 The ObjectDataSource component supports the multi-tier architecture by providing a way for you to bind the Data Report Items to a middle-tier business object without extensive code.
 The ObjectDataSource component represents the middle-tier object (business object or any other class) and provides data retrieval capabilities.

 Any of the following data sources can be assigned to the DataSource property of the ObjectDataSource component: